 Applicants to the CCMS program must possess a master’s degree by the time they enter the program.
 The CCMS department does not offer a master’s degree.

-The Department of Communication, Culture and Media Studies (CCMS) offers specialties in three primary areas:
+Students in the Department of Communication, Culture and Media Studies (CCMS) will focus their studies in one of three tracks:

 New students are admitted to the program in fall semester only.
 Application for admission is through the Graduate School (www.gs.howard.edu).
 Deadline for application is January 15.